Married With Children (seasons 10 and 11)

 Between Brothers

-‘Between Brothers’ was a sitcom about two brothers and two friends and their lives together.
-As the show evolved so did the sets.
-We started with a main loft set and evolved the newspaper office as the main characters job changed.
+‘Between Brothers’ was a sitcom about two brothers, two friends, and their lives together.
+As the show evolved, so did the sets.
+We started with a main loft set and evolved the newspaper office as the main character’s job changed.

 Art Director (Production Designer): Jerry Dunn